nshkrdotcom/pqc-hqc/1-claude.md

-# A Comprehensive Guide to Secure HQC Implementation: Side-Channel Resistance and Beyond
+# Claude 3.7 Sonnet - A Comprehensive Guide to Secure HQC Implementation: Side-Channel Resistance and Beyond

 **Date:** 2025-03-11